limwualice/learningmachinelearning/_posts/2023-04-27-decisiontrees.md

 <div class="container">
   <p>Similarly, a decision tree consists of branches, a root node, internal nodes, and leaves.
 Consider the following table regarding cats.
 This dataset consists of four cats, each with four features.
-We don't have a target in the dataset, but let's say we want to predict whether a cat is "default" or "okay". </p>
+We don't have a target in the dataset, but let's say we want to predict whether a cat is "male" or "female".
+Please note that this is an imaginary dataset and it doesn't necessarily make sense to predict whether a cat is male or female based on these features. </p>
 </div>